-The Research Toolkit is intended as a starting point for librarians in the health sector wishing to undertake a research project, from a small-scale local study through to larger more formal projects.
+The Research Toolkit is intended as a starting point for librarians in the health sector wishing to undertake a research project, from a small-scale local study to larger more formal projects.

-Before you get started you need to consider whether your project is a research project, or if it’s a service evaluation or audit.
-Research, evaluation and audit projects all start with a question, though there are some key differences.
-For example:
+Before you get started you need to consider whether your project is a research project, a service evaluation or audit.

-- A research project aims to systematic investigate and study a library service, establish facts and reach new conclusions.
+- A research project aims to systematically investigate and study a library service, establish facts and reach new conclusions.

-- An evaluation focuses on the effectiveness of the library service.
+- An evaluation focuses on the effectiveness of a library service.

-- An audit reviews a library services, perhaps using a predefined audit tool, to enable improvements to be made.
+- An audit reviews a library’s service or services, perhaps using a predefined audit tool, to enable improvements to be made.

 The following resources may help you decide whether your project is a research project:

 - Health Research Authority.
 (2017).
-Defining research table: A grid table outlining the key features of research, service evaluation, audit, and usual practice.
+Defining research table – a table outlining the key features of research, service evaluation, audit, and usual practice.

 - Medical Research Council, & NHS Health Research Authority.
 (2020).
-Is my study research?
-This decision making tool presents a series of yes and no questions to help you decide whether or not your study is research.
+Is my study research? – decision making tool to help you decide whether or not your study is research.

-The Research Toolkit is based on a research flowchart originally developed by members of the now defunct HEALER Network.
-The Research Toolkit highlights issues to consider and signposts to resources to help you get started in research in ten manageable steps.
-The ten steps are:
+The Research Toolkit is based on a research flowchart originally developed by members of the defunct HEALER Network.
+It highlights issues to consider and resources to help you get started in research.
+Its ten steps are: